DevCycleHQ-Labs/example-openfeature-javascript/README.md

 ### Development

-* Run `npm run build` to build the project
+`npm run start`

+Runs the app in the development mode.\
-* Open `index.html` to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 To experiment with targeting, update the user objects in `src/users.js` based on your targeting rules.

-Re-run `npm run build` and refresh after making changes.

 ### Testing